ryan-mcclue/unsw/comp3331/wk9/week9.md

 TODO(Ryan): Why both link-level and end-end reliability (some form of bit checking in UDP/IP/Ethernet)?
 (is it because to say transport checksum only on its headers, so not all encompassing?)

+IMPORTANT: bandwidth is for channel, rate is for node

 link layer implemented by NIC

 parity bits (even or odd number of 1s) form of error detection in link layer (as oppose to checksums used by higher layers)